 First Western and the Bank's capital amounts and classification are also subject to qualitative judgments by the regulators regarding components, risk weightings and other factors.
 The final rules implementing Basel Committee on Banking Supervision's capital guidelines for U.S. banks ("Basel III rules") has been fully phased in.
 The net unrealized gain or loss on available-for-sale securities is not included in computing regulatory capital.
-During the year ended December 31, 2020, FWFI made a \$10.0 million capital injection into the Bank.
-Management believes as of December 31, 2020, First Western and the Bank meet all capital adequacy requirements to which it is subject to.
+During the years ended December 31, 2021 and 2020, First Western made capital injections of \$2.9 million and \$10.0 million, respectively, into the Bank.
+Management believes as of December 31, 2021, First Western and the Bank meet all capital adequacy requirements to which they are subject to.